Elite UK Reit to buy five government-leased UK properties for £31.9 million

 Get the free report

 The targeted commercial assets are Queensway House in East Kilbride, Griffin House in Wigan, Penhaligon House in St Austell, Challand House in Pontefract and Bridgend Jobcentre in Wales.
-Combined, the properties will contribute about £2.6 million in annual gross rental income, said the Reit’s manager.

-All five of the new properties are leased entirely to the UK government under full repairing and insuring triple-net leases, providing a counter-cyclical revenue stream backed by sovereign credit.
+All five of the new properties are leased entirely to the UK government under full repairing and insuring triple-net leases, providing a countercyclical revenue stream backed by sovereign credit.

-This transaction diversifies the Reit’s occupier base by introducing a new key government tenant – the UK tax authority, His Majesty’s Revenue and Customs (HMRC).
+This transaction diversifies the Reit’s occupier base by introducing a new key government tenant – the UK tax authority, His Majesty’s Revenue & Customs (HMRC).
 HMRC occupies Queensway House, which will account for roughly 3.1 per cent of the Reit’s gross rental income.

 The remaining four properties are occupied by the UK Department for Work and Pensions (DWP).
 Consequently, the income contribution from non-DWP government occupiers will rise by 2.6 percentage points to 9.5 per cent on a pro forma basis.

 To finance the acquisitions and conversion, the Reit’s manager said it plans to use an optimised funding mix.
-This includes up to £30.7 million in external bank borrowings, a private placement intended to raise £7.4 million and £5.9 million in internal cash resources.
+This includes up to £30.7 million in external bank borrowings, a private placement intended to raise £7.4 million, and £5.9 million in internal cash resources.

-It also plans to raise about £8.9 million by issuing consideration units to Elite UK Commercial Fund III, a vehicle managed by a subsidiary of the Reit’s sponsor, Elite Partners.
+The Reit also plans to raise about £8.9 million by issuing consideration units to Elite UK Commercial Fund III, a vehicle managed by a subsidiary of the Reit’s sponsor, Elite Partners.

 Units of the Reit ended Monday flat at £0.34.